Ivory Coast Starts Ebola Jabs After First Case In Decades - UrduPoint

 Ivory Coast Starts Ebola Jabs After First Case In Decades

-"Health workers, close relatives and contacts of the victim" will be vaccinated from Monday afternoon, using 5,000 doses sent from Guinea, spokesman Germain Mahan Sehi told AFP.
+"Health workers, close relatives and contacts of the victim" were the first to be vaccinated, getting jabs from 5,000 doses sent from Guinea, spokesman Germain Mahan Sehi said.

 Ivorian health workers had previously said that vaccinations of "targeted groups" had already begun on Sunday.

-The case was recorded in Abidjan, Ivory Coast's economic hub, in an 18-year-old Guinean woman who had arrived in the country on Wednesday after travelling by road from Labe in Guinea, the authorities said on Saturday.
+The single identified case of Ebola in the country was identified over the weekend in Abidjan, Ivory Coast's economic hub, in an 18-year-old Guinean woman who had arrived in the country on Wednesday after travelling by road from Labe in Guinea, the authorities said on Saturday.

-The World Health Organization (WHO) said genetic sequencing of a virus sample would determine whether the case was linked to a recent flareup of Ebola in neighbouring Guinea.
+The World Health Organization (WHO) said genetic sequencing of a virus sample would determine whether the case was linked to a recent flare-up in neighbouring Guinea.

 The fact that it had occurred in a conurbation of more than four million people was of "immense concern," it said.